GoogleCloudPlatform/community/tutorials/cdn-fastly.md

 asset from the origin server if the shield cache does not contain the asset.

-By using an Origin Shield, you can drastically reduce the number of calls back to your Cloud Storage bucket.
-And by using an Origin Shield that is connected to Google's network edge, you can increase the speed of the shield's origin pulls.
+By using an origin shield, you can drastically reduce the number of calls back to your Cloud Storage bucket.
+And by using an origin shield that is connected to Google's network edge, you can increase the speed of the shield's origin pulls.

 It is normally recommended to use a multi-regional Cloud Storage